Disclosure: Places marked with an * (asterisk) in this post relate to advertising in the form of a previous paid partnership. Post updated July 2021.

-Wales is a wonderful place for a weekend break with an incredible amount of history, culture and beautiful scenery crammed into a country smaller than the state of New Jersey.
-Here are 7 destinations worth an overnight stay, including some insight from UK-based travel bloggers who’ve enjoyed them too.
+Wales is a wonderful place for a weekend break with an abundance of history, culture and beautiful scenery crammed into a country smaller than the US State of New Jersey.
+In this post you’ll find 7 destinations in Wales for an overnight stay or Bank Holiday break, including some insight from UK-based travel bloggers who’ve enjoyed them too.

 For a weekend thick with beaches, great people, fascinating culture and incredible food, South West Wales delivers!
 Last year, I followed in the footsteps of Dylan Thomas – poet, playwright, author – visiting the places that inspired his genius.
 From Thomas’ home town of Laugharne to the cockle-shell bay of Llansteffan beach, I discovered fascinating towns, beautiful landscapes and wonderful people – and all within two days. – Claire, author of Weekend Candy